AroshanaD/AroshanaD/README.md

 ## Current Status

-- 🔭 I’m currently working on https://github.com/WeCare-Online-Clinic
+- 🔭 I’m currently learning and working on Data Analysis
-- 🌱 I’m currently learning React / React Native / Spring

 ## Stats
 <a href="">